-Estrogen Receptor negative (ER-)/Progesterone Receptor negative (PR-)/Human Epidermal Receptor Growth Factor 2 negative (HER2-) or Triple Negative BC (TNBC) account for approximately 15% of BC.
-TNBC are typically high histological grade, and the most aggressive BC subtype with the worst prognosis.
-Current treatment of TNBC remains a clinical and scientific challenge.
+Estrogen receptor negative (ER-)/progesterone receptor negative (PR-)/human epidermal receptor growth factor 2 negative (HER2-), or triple-negative BC (TNBC) account for approximately 15% of BC.
+TNBCs are typically of high histological grade and are the most aggressive BC subtype with the worst prognosis.
+The current treatment of TNBC remains a clinical and scientific challenge.

 Metabolic reprogramming is one of the key characteristics in cancer cell proliferation and tumour growth [4] that has attracted lots of attention as a promising field of therapy.
 Reprogrammed cellular metabolism in BC involves increased glucose intake and glutamine addiction.
 Glutamine consumption rate increases in cancer cells to provide intermediates required for biosynthetic pathways [5,6].
-This reprogramming is due to changes in regulatory proteins such as oncogenes and/or oncogenic signalling pathways and control tumour suppressors resulting in metabolic pathways changes.
+This reprogramming is due to changes in regulatory proteins such as oncogenes and/or oncogenic signalling pathways and control tumour suppressors, resulting in metabolic pathway changes.

 We recently confirmed that glutaminase (GLS), which generates glutamate from glutamine, plays a role in TNBC biology [7].
 However, targeting GLS directly may be difficult, as it is essential for normal cell function.
-In addition, it is highly regulated being controlled by a variety of factors including nutrient availability, growth factors and cellular stress [8].
-There are also multiple isoforms which potentially have different roles [7].
+In addition, it is highly regulated, being controlled by a variety of factors including nutrient availability, growth factors, and cellular stress [8].
+There are also multiple isoforms that potentially have different roles [7].
 Therefore, identifying and targeting signalling pathways of GLS is an important strategy for discovering new biomarkers and potential molecular targets for TNBC treatment.

-This study identifies Tripartite Motif Containing 2 (TRIM2) as being highly related to GLS signalling in BC.
+This study identifies tripartite motif-containing 2 (TRIM2) as being highly related to GLS signalling in BC.
 The tripartite motif (TRIM) family of proteins contains a conserved "RBCC" motif, which includes the RING domain, the B-box motif, and the coiled-coil region.
 TRIM2 belongs to the TRIM family of proteins, which has more than 80 members.
-TRIM2 is an 81 kDa multi-domain protein, the gene being located at 4q31.3 [9,10].
-TRIM proteins, one of the subfamilies of the RING type E3 ubiquitin ligases, are involved in a broad range of biological processes and their alterations are associated with disease incidence and progression relevant to the development of common cancer [9,11].
-Several members of the TRIM family have previously been implicated as either tumour suppressors or oncogenes in BC, including TRIM16, TRIM24, TRIM32, TRIM33, TRIM45, TRIM47, TRIM59 [12].
-There is however scant information on the role of TRIM2 in BC.
-In ER positive BC, TRIM2 has been linked with tamoxifen resistance by mediating apoptosis [13]In ER negative basal-like BC, TRIM2 expression is associated with the TNBC associated nuclear transcription factor SOX10 [14].
+TRIM2 is an 81 kDa multi-domain protein, and the gene is located at 4q31.3 [9,10].
+TRIM proteins, one of the subfamilies of the RING-type E3 ubiquitin ligases, are involved in a broad range of biological processes, and their alterations are associated with disease incidence and progression relevant to the development of common cancer [9,11].
+Several members of the TRIM family have previously been implicated as either tumour suppressors or oncogenes in BC, including TRIM16, TRIM24, TRIM32, TRIM33, TRIM45, TRIM47, and TRIM59 [12].
+There is, however, scant information on the role of TRIM2 in BC.
+In ERpositive BC, TRIM2 has been linked with tamoxifen resistance by mediating apoptosis [13].
+In ER-negative, basal-like BC, TRIM2 expression is associated with the TNBC-associated nuclear transcription factor SOX10 [14].

-Building on the discovery that TRIM2 gene expression is correlated with GLS-signalling, this study further analyses potential significance of TRIM2 gene and TRIM2 protein expression in BC progression, with a specific focus on TNBC, using a comprehensive collection of primary BC samples.
+Building on the discovery that TRIM2 gene expression is correlated with GLS signalling, this study further analyses the potential significance of the TRIM2 gene and TRIM2 protein expression in BC progression, with a specific focus on TNBC, using a comprehensive collection of primary BC samples.